Jmike8385e/CS5513-Week05-2023-JMike8385/README.md

 ## Productionizing your Next App

-To make your next App run smoothly in production make sure to deploy your project with [Repl Deployments](https://docs.replit.com/hosting/deployments/about-deployments)!
+To make your next App run smoothly in production make sure to [turn this repl to an always-on repl.](https://docs.replit.com/hosting/enabling-always-on)

 You can also produce a production build by running `npm run build` and [changing the run command](https://docs.replit.com/programming-ide/configuring-repl#run) to `npm run start`.